paulscherrerinstitute/wica-js/README.md

 [onchange](https://www.w3schools.com/tags/ev_onchange.asp) event attribute which allows the user's script to be directly embedded in the HTML tags inside a web page.

-In addition to the standard event fields (eg ev.target), the dispatched event object includes the following wica-specific information:
+In addition to the fields generally defined in the [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event) specification (eg ev.target), the dispatched event object includes the following wica-specific information:

 | Attribute             |Type         | Description                                                        |
 |-----------------------|-------------|--------------------------------------------------------------------|